TREATMENT MODALITIES

 Acupuncture

-In existence for over 5000 years, Acupuncture is an integral part of Traditional Chinese Medicine.
-During an acupuncture treatment very fine needles are inserted, manipulated & retained at specific points on the body to affect the Qi (energy), which flows through the TCM channels of the body.
-Pain or discomfort (physical or emotional) is experienced when Qi is not flowing freely.
+In existence for over 5000 years, Acupuncture is an integral part of Traditional Chinese Medicine (TCM).
+During an acupuncture treatment very fine, sterile needles are inserted at specific points on the body.
+Eastern medicine believes discomfort (physical or emotional) is experienced when Qi is not flowing freely.
 Acupuncture ‘resets’ the body by stimulating acupuncture points which help correct imbalances in Qi flow.
+In Western medical terms, acupuncture increases blood circulation, reduces inflammation and releases endorphins.
+It also helps shift the body's nervous system from a sympathetic "Fight or Flight" state to a parasympathetic "Rest & Digest" state where healing begins.

 Acupressure/Shiatsu